 A report by Fortune reveals that in our country, more than 42.6 million people have filed for unemployment benefits!
 Can you imagine?

-In this situation, many people are falling prey to the loan sharks by taking out loans at incessantly high-interest rates.
+In this situation, many people are falling prey to loan sharks by taking out loans at incessantly high-interest rates.
 Most likely, they aren’t thinking about the consequences of how they will repay these payday loans.

 And if you are already trapped with payday loans and have lost your job or getting a pay cut, then your situation might be more difficult!